-A failing grade (Fx or F) in the course is obtained when a student has not achieved at least 50 course points:

-- If 45-49 course points are achieved, a grade Fx is obtained, which can be completed for a grade E within 3 semester weeks after receiving instructions from the course director.
-If a complementary task is not completed within this time limit, and the course's two final assessment tasks have been accomplished, the course grade Fx is confirmed, implying that the student must re-register for the course and that previously acquired course points are forfeited.
-Note that first-time registered students have priority access to the seminar groups. - If less than 45 course points are achieved, a grade F is obtained, implying that the entire course must be retaken and that previously acquired course points are forfeited.
+A failing grade (F) in the course is obtained when a student has not achieved at least 50 course points under the ongoing term, implying that the student must re-register for the course and that previously acquired course points are forfeited.
+Note that first-time registered students have priority access to the seminar groups.